The Dignity of the Human Person

 We believe that the Common Good is the entire reason for political authority, which is why our platform bears its name.

-We reject utilitarian perversions of the common good which relegate it to the mere quantitative addition of particular goods (which inevitably leads to the exploitation of the minority by the majority), and rather assert that the common good is the totality of social conditions that allow for all people and indeed each person to more fully and swiftly develop into the person he or she is called to be and was made to be.
+We reject utilitarian perversions of the common good which relegate it to the mere quantitative addition of particular goods (which inevitably leads to the exploitation of the few by the many), and rather assert that the common good is the totality of social conditions that allow for all people and indeed each person to more fully and swiftly develop into the person he or she is called to be and was made to be.
+The Common Good, therefore (and, accordingly, political authority itself) cannot be meaningfully understood without understanding what man is, therefore we reject pragmatism, which demotes man himself to nothing but an economic consideration.
+We instead insist that all political effort is meaningless -- or, worse, affirmatively harmful -- if it is not built upon a correct understanding of human nature: created by God, with inalienable rights, with intrinsic and infinite dignity, with both a body and a soul, as essentially (not superficially) oriented toward family and society, either male or female, and in need of much more for genuine flourishing than merely "bread and circuses."

 We pursue the common good first by the harmonizing of the various sectarian interests with the requirements of justice; we thereby categorically reject the promotion of any particular good that is opposed to human rights, no matter how cost-effective or practical such a promotion might appear.

-Having laid down a firm foundation of justice, we strive to build a civilization of charity.
+Having laid down a firm foundation of justice, we strive to build a civilization of charity -- love and solidarity.
 For only justice and charity together can truly achieve the universal recognition of the common good.

 In adhering always to the principle of subsidiarity, we recognize that the Common Good, for which we exist, can only be effectively achieved if society is built from the ground up, without giving higher levels powers or duties that a lower level could be trusted with on its own, and we therefore reject the inverted-pyramid structure that is intrinsic to philosophies of totalitarianism, communism, socialism, and the like.